Hoorsana/Observer-2/README.md

 - `saleae`
 - `saleae-flash`

-Furthermore, if you must set `PYLAB_MATLAB_PATH` equal to the directory of your MATLAB installation in order for pylab to find the `setup.py` of the MATLAB engine.
-If you don't set the variable, the MATLAB engine will not be installed.

-You must set `PYLAB_MATLAB_PATH` equal to the directory of your MATLAB installation in order for pylab to find the `setup.py` of the MATLAB engine.
-If you don't set the variable, the MATLAB engine will not be installed along with the other modules.

 Running the `live` and `example-adder` test requires two Arduino Due boards.
 The GPIO board must run the [Controllino implementation](git@bitbucket.org:8tronix/testcenter-arduinodue-gpio.git),